An extensive guide to non-fungible tokens (NFTs). Find out what NFTs are, how they're being used, and why they're here to stay.

 For NFTs to have a verifiable, unique owner, it needs a smart contract to operate.
 Obtaining a smart contract for an NFT is part of the minting process where the NFT is stored on the blockchain.

-A smart contract is defined as an automated execution of an agreement when predetermined conditions are met.
+A smart contract is an automated execution of an agreement when predetermined conditions are met.
 The smart contract system was first proposed by computer scientist Nick Szabo in 1997.
 He used the analogy of a vending machine to describe the system:

 "The vending machine is a contract with bearer: anybody with coins can participate in an exchange with the vendor.
 The lockbox and other security mechanisms protect the stored coins and contents from attackers, sufficiently to allow profitable deployment of vending machines in a wide variety of areas.
 Smart contracts go beyond the vending machine in proposing to embed contracts in all sorts of property that is valuable and controlled by digital means.